-On any given day, fifth grade students can be seen doing a variety of things.
-Students may be engaged in a reenactment of the Revolutionary War, designing and building their own simple machines, debating over literature, programming robots, playing games to sharpen their math skills, or enjoying instructional time with content experts in the visual and performing arts, languages, and physical education.
-They may even do all of those things in one day!
+On any given day, 5th grade students can be seen doing a variety of things.
+Students may be engaged in a reenactment of the Revolutionary War, designing and building their own simple machines, building bridges, debating over literature, programming robots, playing games to sharpen their math skills, or enjoying instructional time with content experts in the visual and performing arts, languages along with physical education.
+They may even do all of these things in one day!
 We strive to make learning come alive for our students and to create a classroom culture that promotes a sense of community, academic risk-taking, and perseverance.
+Students will have the opportunity to learn, create and explore through project based learning and a STEM enriched environment.

 At least once a week, my 5th grade class takes time out to work on their individual Genius Hour projects.
 The idea comes from Google's practice of giving employees 20% of their working time to focus on what’s interesting to them.
 My students fill out project proposals for what they want to learn and how they will share their discoveries with the class afterward.
 The flexibility of our curriculum allows them to be curious, explore their chosen discipline, and reach their learning or creation goals.